We're here to help with your Trust of Land (ToLATA) disputes

 If you live in rented property your rights will depend on whether you are named in the tenancy agreement or rent book.
 If you are not, then you have no legal right to stay in the home.
 Where you are named in the agreement you are jointly and severally liable under it.
 This means if your partner does not pay their share you can be forced to pay it.

-If you have a Trust of Land dispute and would like to know where you go from here, either read our ToLATA dispute guide or call us now for some sound, practical advice where we can advise you on your next steps.
+If you have a Trust of Land dispute and would like to know where you go from here, either read our ToLATA dispute guide or contact us now on 01935 823883 for some sound, practical advice where we can advise you on your next steps.